-Activity Evidence that supports this approach Challenge number(s) addressed Quality first teaching for all staff, using continuing professional development log linked to appraisal process.
-Teachers' professional learning is most effective when the content and activities are targeted to be appropriate to the needs and existing capabilities of the learner (Creemers et al., 2013) '5 a day' principle - for PP with SEND 1 Adaptive teaching programme 1 Literacy training for all staff, led by literacy lead 1 CPD from literacy lead/ SEND specialist for specific learning difficulties and classroom strategies EEF Literacy Guide - targeted interventions (Oral language -very high impact for very low cost, Reading comprehension - very high impact for very low cost) 1 Develop use of TEAMs by classroom teachers to work with absent and persistently absent Remote learning; Rapid Evidence Assessment (EEF) 2 Curriculum planning to include routine diagnostic questioning of threshold concepts and increase interleaved retrieval activities to ensure knowledge of threshold concepts is secure and progression through schemes of learning is successful Rob Coe et al 'What makes great teaching' (2014) and Rosenshine's Principles of learning.
-3 CPD for staff on use of diagnostic questions, EBE Great Teaching Toolkit Evidence Review (2020) 3 threshold concepts and sequencing Increased emphasis on consistent routines for teaching staff and associated training, eg presentation of work, so that students are 'learning ready' EEF 'Improving behaviour in schools' 4 Use of Bromcom to increase monitoring of 'learning behaviours' so that patterns can be spotted and addressed 4 CPD on metacognition and modelling of routines/habits and plan-do-review cycle EEF High impact/low cost Teaching and Learning Toolkit 4 Bespoke curriculum choices to meet need eg Foundation learning group, ASDAN, Learning support groups - for pp students with lower PA and/or SEND 1
+Activity Evidence that supports this approach Challenge number(s) addressed Quality first teaching for all staff, using continuing professional development log linked to appraisal process Teachers' professional learning is most effective when the content and activities are targeted to be appropriate to the needs and existing capabilities of the learner (Creemers et al., 2013) 1 '5 a day' principle - for PP with SEND Adaptive teaching programme for staff 2024-2025 All staff to be trained on 'Adaptive Teaching Programme'.
+Bespoke Adaptive Teaching Programme - 1 Pathfinder Teaching School Hub (pathfinder-tsh.co.uk) Literacy training for all staff, led by literacy lead.
+Literacy initiative.
+Improving Literacy in Secondary Schools EEF (educationendowmentfoundation.org.uk) 1 CPD from literacy lead/ SEND specialist for specific learning difficulties and classroom strategies.
+EEF Literacy Guide - targeted interventions (Oral language -very high impact for very low cost, Reading comprehension - very high impact for very low cost) 1 Develop use of platforms to work with absent and persistently absent.
+Remote learning; Rapid Evidence Assessment (EEF) 2

+Curriculum planning to include routine diagnostic questioning of threshold concepts and increase interleaved retrieval activities to ensure knowledge of threshold concepts is secure and progression through schemes of learning is successful Rob Coe et al 'What makes great teaching' (2014) and Rosenshine's Principles of learning.
+3 CPD for staff on use of diagnostic questions EBE Great Teaching Toolkit Evidence Review (2020) 3 Increased emphasis on consistent routines for teaching staff and associated training, eg presentation of work, so that students are 'learning ready' EEF 'Improving behaviour in schools' 4 Use of Arbor to increase monitoring of 'learning behaviours' so that patterns can be spotted and addressed 4 CPD on metacognition and modelling of routines/habits and plan-do-review cycle EEF High impact/low cost Teaching and Learning Toolkit 4 Personalised timetables to meet need eg ASDAN - for pp students with lower PA and/or SEND.
+1